guswawan/guswawan/README.md

 Apart from having experience in software development, In my idle time, I like to write on my personal blog about anything I am thinking about.

 - 🌱 I’m currently learning [MERN Stack](https://www.mongodb.com/mern-stack) and [Tailwind CSS](https://tailwindcss.com/).
-- 👨🏻‍💻 I’m currently building [WeWorkFrom](https://weworkfrom.super.site/) as a personal side project.
+- 👨🏻‍💻 I’m currently working at [Inpoin Gamification](https://inpoin.id/).
 - 👯 Open to collaborate on any project related to React and Javascript or with designers.
 - 😄 Pronouns: he/him